vanalm/hawaii_housing_legislation/README.md

 ## IDEAS

 - **Legislative Tracking AI**
--- *Description*: A tool that automatically tracks and updates changes in legislation at local, state, and federal levels.
+-- *Description*: A tool that automatically tracks and updates with changes in legislation at local, state, and federal levels related to housing.
+-- *Automation*:
--- *Automation*: Integrates with RSS feeds, government APIs, or scraping mechanisms to pull new legislation, classify it, and alert the analyst on relevant updates.
+  ---Integrates with RSS feeds, government APIs, and/or scraping mechanisms to pull new legislation, classify it, and alert the user
--- *AI Potential*: NLP-based classification to group and categorize laws based on topics, with keyword monitoring for automatic flagging.
+  ---LLM classification to group and categorize laws based on topics, with keyword monitoring for efficient automatic flagging.

+- **Build Legislative Dataset**
+-- *Description*: Build a dataset with bills and resolutions and relevant dates for relating to other housing market dynamics -- *Automation*: Integrate the Legislative tracking tool, use AI categorization to automatically populate database.
+-- AI Potential: Utilize regression models or neural networks for forecasting.

 - **Legislation Impact Prediction Tool**
 -- *Description*: A predictive model that evaluates the likely economic, social, and fiscal impacts of proposed legislation.
 -- *Automation*: Combines historical data on similar legislation with machine learning models to forecast future outcomes, such as financial burdens, social change, or policy efficacy.
--- AI Potential: Utilize regression models or neural networks for forecasting.
+-- *AI Potential*: Utilize regression models or neural networks for forecasting.

 - Data Visualization Assistant
 -- *Description*: A tool that takes raw legislative and economic data and automatically generates visual reports, charts, dashboards, and infographics.